lochyj/lochyj/README.md

 # ![](./Header.svg)

-**Hi, I'm Lachlan.
+**Hi, I'm Lachlan, or Lochyj.
 I'm a passionate developer that enjoys making, creating, programming, designing and playing with everything tech and electronics.
 I'm currently a student.
 I love low level and learning more about how operating systems / kernels work.
 Along side this, I want to know more about compilers, interpreters, mobile app design, web development, styling, 3D modeling and electrical engineering!**

 ## Badges